cwendorf/EASI/Functions/README.md

 ### Overview of EASI

 - EASI is designed to provide quick calculation of basic statistics.
-- EASI emphasizes effect sizes and confidence intervals (and not NHST).
+- EASI emphasizes confidence intervalsand effect sizes (though NHST is included).
 - EASI calculates statistics not readily available in other statistics packages.

 ### For Means and Mean Differences